liquidqa/liquidqa-site/README.md

+WIP - Under construction 🚧 🛠️🛠️🛠️🛠️ 🚧

-# 💧 LiquidQA — Quality Automation by Stoyan
+# 💧 LiquidQA — Test Automation by Stoyan

 Welcome to **LiquidQA** - frontend test automation, tooling, and hands-on examples for upskilling as a Test Automation Engineer.